tugrul95/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-I used EDA, logistic regression and multinomial naive bayes to calculate acccuracy prediction "spam.csv" data.
+I used logistic regression and multinomial naive bayes to calculate acccuracy prediction of "spam.csv" data.